speedment/speedment-doc/pages/predicate.md

         .filter(startsWithA)
         .forEachOrdered(System.out::println);
 ```
-This will print out all animals that starts with "A": Ape, Ant and Alligator.
+This will print out all animals that starts with "A": Ape, Ant and Alligator because the `filter` operator will only pass forward those elements where its `Predicate` returns `true`.

 In Speedment, the concept of a {{site.data.javadoc.Field}} are of central importance.
 Fields can be used to produce Predicates that are related to the field.